sBuiltaJr/PyScheduler/README.md

 Also see the [changelog](CHANGELOG.md).
 - Discord only allows a maximum number of emotes to be attached to a single post; limiting signup types for a single event.
-- The bot command format will not work with versiosn of Discord older than the 9/1/2022 update.